youssefaltai/gso/README.md

 accepts the parameter `action`.

-If you are familiar with [Redux](https://redux.js.org/), you probably already have an idea what actions are, they are pretty similar in GSO, but they are **not** the same.
+If you are familiar with [Redux](https://redux.js.org/), you probably have an idea what actions are, they are pretty similar in GSO, but they are **not** the same.

 In both Redux and GSO, actions are objects that describe what kind of update